sipho-mokoena/ethekwini-permit-app/README.md

 | `pnpm appwrite:setup` | Provision Appwrite collections, bucket, and team |
 | `pnpm admin:register` | Register an admin user using environment variables |

+## Deployment to Vercel

+To deploy this application to Vercel:

+1. Push your code to a GitHub repository
+2. Connect the repository to Vercel
+3. Configure the environment variables in Vercel project settings:
+   - `VITE_USE_LOCALDB` - Set to `false` for Appwrite mode
+   - `VITE_APPWRITE_ENDPOINT` - Your Appwrite endpoint
+   - `VITE_APPWRITE_PROJECT_ID` - Your Appwrite project ID
+   - `VITE_APPWRITE_PROJECT_NAME` - Your Appwrite project name

+The application includes a `vercel.json` configuration file that ensures proper routing for single-page applications.

 ## Testing the Flow

 1. Run `pnpm dev`.